p2edwards/civet-watch-all/README.md

 # Civet Watch-All

+Compiles and re-compiles all [Civet](https://civet.dev/) files on change.

 Like [Civetman](https://github.com/arstnei0/civetman/tree/main), but a little bit simpler.
-Compiles and re-compiles all Civet files on change.

 ## Usage